Emergency Appointments in Lexington, KY

 At Garden Springs Dental, we know that an unexpected dental problem can turn your life upside down.
 We want you to know that we are here for our patients all the time, including after hours when most emergencies seem to occur.

 You don’t need to suffer while you wait for the treatment you need.
 We always leave time in our schedule for emergencies, so the first step is to call our office immediately at (859) 277-1189.
-We’ll make your emergency a priority and get you in to see us as soon as possible, usually the same day.
+We’ll make your emergency a priority and get you in to see us as soon as possible.

 - What dental emergencies do you treat?